FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Vercken, Vergen, Vergenst, Verger, Fergen, Fergon and others.

 This web page shows only a small excerpt of our Verger research.
-Another 292 words (21 lines of text) covering the years 1784 and 1790 are included under the topic Early Verger History in all our PDF Extended History products.
+Another 292 words (21 lines of text) covering the years 1784 and 1790 are included under the topic Early Verger History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Verger Notables in all our PDF Extended History products.
+More information is included under the topic Early Verger Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: